lordhaywire/2D-4X/README.md

 4. Right click GenericProduction and select Make Unique.

 5. Adjust unique generic production to the correct amounts.
-The main thing being work cost so that the
+The main thing is work cost so that

-average daily amount generated is correct.
+the average daily amount generated is correct.

-This needs to be setup correctly in the inspector so the average daily amount generated is generated.
+This needs to be set up correctly in the inspector so the average daily amount generated is generated.

 MaxWorkers * Global Amount of Daily Work with bonus / work cost = average daily amount generated.